16-04-2026

 What is Chemical Spectrophotometry?

-How is a Color Spectrophotometer calibrated?
+How is a Colour Spectrophotometer calibrated?

 Calibration is carried out using a certified white tile and a black trap.